lukephills/sikky/README.md

 ## Server testing

-Server testing is done with Mocha + Chai, and is also integrated with the `VSCode`.
+Server testing is done with `Mocha + Chai`, and is also integrated with the `VSCode`.

 ## Android and iOS